 Then one day, after dehydrating enough apples to feed a battalion of backpackers, I realized as I stared at my home dehydrator that it was time to go beyond fruit.
 Here was the means of sucking out the water—and therefore weight—from many more foods, while preserving the vitamins, minerals, and taste!
 I dove in head first, making a few mistakes along the way, but in the end, I came up with a trail diet that’s not only loaded with variety, taste, and nutrition, but also economical.
 In addition, I discovered that drying, whether done in an oven or dehydrator, is pretty darned easy.

 Here’s an introduction to dehydrating individual ingredients, all of which you can use to make fabulous one-pot trail meals (see the recipes below).
 The recipes also include snacks, sauces, and side dishes.
-Look in the next issue to learn how to dehydrate the gourmet meals you cook at home so you can enjoy them on the trail.
+Learn how to dehydrate the gourmet meals you cook at home so you can enjoy them on the trail.

 The secret of dehydration is to dry food at a temperature high enough to get rid of the water, but not so high that the food cooks.
 Moisture, which accounts for 60 to 90 percent of a food’s weight, acts as a natural petri dish for the yeast, molds, and bacteria that cause food to spoil on the trail.